VirtuslabWorkshops/terraform-workshop/lab04/README.md

 </details>

 ### Key points

-- Effectively `statefile` is text file which holds information about objects managed by Terraform
+- Effectively `state` is a text file which holds information about objects managed by Terraform.
-- `statefile` is what Terraform _believes_ is out there, it is being used to compare expected vs existing state
+- `state` is what Terraform _believes_ is out there, it is being used to compare expected vs existing state.
-- Terraform binds existing resource with state using `import` command
+- Terraform binds existing resources with state using the `import` command.